 “We take people with years of experience in their fields and help channel that talent to a nonprofit that needs those skills,” says spokeswoman Lisa Rolland-Keith.

 Since 2009, she says, Experience Matters has placed 656 volunteers who, instead of having a “traditional retirement,” want to be engaged in the community.
 The organization also offers workshops to help nonprofits understand older volunteers’ needs and abilities and help volunteers transition to the nonprofit workforce.

-Another way to recognize cities around the country who are using joining the movement to improve the lives of older people in their communities and serve as incubators of innovation is the Mayor’s Pledge.
-Since 2014, The Milken Institute has helped encourage mayors make their cities work better for older adults and provide them with purposeful work and volunteerism by having them sign the pledge.
+Another way to recognize cities around the country that are using joining the movement to improve the lives of older people in their communities and serve as incubators of innovation is the Mayor’s Pledge.
+Since 2014, The Milken Institute has helped encourage mayors to make their cities work better for older adults and provide them with purposeful work and volunteerism by having them sign the pledge.
 So far, just over 175 mayors have signed the pledge.
 Click here to see if your city’s mayor is on the list.